 Download the factsheet PDF, 66.1 KB for more information about how our contractors manage construction impacts.

-Parking for workers will also be established within the site to keep construction vehicles off local roads.
+Worker parking has been established within the site to keep construction vehicles off local roads.
 An offset car park for community use will also be built within the site.

 Download the works notification to find out more about the Greenaway Street site compound.

-Greenaway Street traffic signal works
+Greenaway Street traffic signals

 Download the works notification to find out more about the new traffic signals.